Miami Dolphins Make Roster Moves On First Day Of Training Camp

-Wide receiver Preston Williams was put on that list Tuesday.READ MORE: 'I Think We Have Let Our Guard Down': Some South Floridians Favor New CDC Guidance On Indoor Mask Use
+Wide receiver Preston Williams was put on that list Tuesday.READ MORE: Florida Fires Back In Challenge To 'Passport Ban'

 The team also placed tackle Larnel Coleman on the reserve/COVID-19 list.